-One of the fundamental missions of emergency management is to train personnel with the knowledge, skills, and abilities they need to respond to an emergency.
+One of the fundamental missions of emergency management is to facilitate training that improves personnel's knowledge, skills, and abilities they need to respond to an emergency.
 FSU Emergency Management has developed this training program with this goal in mind.
 While most of the content on this page is geared toward FSU employees who are members of the FSU Emergency Management Team, many options are open to students, faculty, staff and other interested people.

 National Incident Management System (NIMS) / Incident Command System (ICS).
 The Florida State University has a NIMS ICS Training Policy which governs which university employees or university-affiliated personnel requires National Incident Management System (NIMS) and Incident Command System (ICS) training and to what levels. (*MUST BE AN FSU AFFILIATE TO VIEW LINK*)

 FSU Emergency Management & Homeland Security Academic Program.
 Located within the Askew School of Public Administration and Policy in the College of Social Sciences & Public Policy, the Emergency Management & Homeland Security program offers a wide variety of classes at both the undergraduate and graduate levels.
 You can take these classes as individual electives or several collectively to earn one of their certificates.
 Learn More.